simplex-chat/simplex-chat/readme.md

    - sending and receiving out-of-band messages between client applications using "visual code".
 4. graph-chat client application protocol (TODO) - a high level specific chat protocol for client applications.
 This protocol specifies:
    - data structures for sending and receiving messages of all types.
-   - process to send and receive out-of-band messages between client applications,
+   - process to send and receive out-of-band messages between client applications.
    - other requirements for graph-chat client applications.
-   - defines a specific "visual code" format to send an out-of-band message
+   - defines a specific "visual code" format to send an out-of-band message.

 [1]: https://en.wikipedia.org/wiki/End-to-end_encryption